aandre6891/databases/social_network/recipes/user_Model_and_Repository_Class_design.md

 class UserRepository
   def all
     # Executes the SQL query:
-    # SELECT id, name, cohort_name FROM students;
+    # SELECT id, name, email_address FROM users;

-    # Returns an array of Student objects.
+    # Returns an array of User objects.
   end

   # Gets a single record by its ID
   # One argument: the id (number)
   def find(id)
     # Executes the SQL query:
-    # SELECT id, name, cohort_name FROM students WHERE id = $1;
+    # SELECT id, name, email_address FROM users WHERE id = $1;

-    # Returns a single Student object.
+    # Returns a single User object.
   end

   # Add more methods below for each operation you'd like to implement.